ra1u/redis-dart/README.md

 ## Simple

+Redis client is simple serialiser and desierialiser of [redis protocol](http://redis.io/topics/protocol).
+There are also some addictional helping functon and classes available to make using redis features easier.

 Redis protocol is composition of array, strings(and bulk) and integers.
 For example executing command [SET](http://redis.io/commands/set) is no more that serializing